 At each Arm Dynamics center, our prosthetists, technicians, and in-house clinical therapy specialists work together and do their best to provide our patients with a device that looks, fits and functions optimally for them.
 During our Comprehensive Accelerated Fitting Process, the team works to create an “initial” prosthesis.
 This is created so the prosthetist and technician can see how the device works for the patient and what improvements need to be made.
 For some patients, the prosthetist and technicians also create a customized silicone socket.
 While our prosthetist works on the device, the patient begins training with our clinical therapy specialist to prepare and strengthen their residual limb and start learning about their prosthesis and what it can do for them.

 Our therapists help patients build confidence using their prosthesis in their daily lives, providing clinical support as our patients practice the tasks they will be doing in their home, for their hobbies and errands, out in the community, and in their work environment.
 Our therapist’s aim is to support our patients in living successfully with a prosthesis.
-In the photo below, you can see one of our clinical therapy specialists working with his patient to use his prosthesis to do his work as an HVAC technician.

 Our therapists utilize outcome measures some that we created specifically for the upper limb amputee population to assess progress with the prosthesis.
 Once the definitive prosthesis is completed, our therapists continue working with the patient to ensure they: